maebex/My-Emulator/README.md

 ### Instructions
 This component contains everything related to instruction execution.
-This includes fetching (via CPU component), decoding and execution.
+This includes fetch, decode and control.
 This logic is implemented using a 3-stage pipeline.

 ## Usage